Baoringdao Bodo: Early career

 Assam, Bodo started playing football at the age of 8 and then his father Mr. Jibon Bodo enrolled him at SAI Guwahati for better football training.
 In 2013, Bodo was selected for India camp for under 14.
 He joined AIFF Regional Academy in Kalyani, Kolkata under coach Gautam Ghosh.
 Bodo was the part of India U16 squad which has won the 2013 SAFF U-16 Championship and also AFC U16 Championship Qualifiers in 2014.
 Bodo improved a lot then he was promoted to AIFF Elite Academy in Goa.
 There he has represented India U19 in I-League U18, Subroto Cup and IFA Shield.

 Club career

 Chennaiyin

 In May 2016, Bodo along with four AIFF Elite Academy boys signed with former ISL Champions Chennaiyin FC on a long-term contract.
 Bodo became the youngest player to ever contracted with any ISL club.

-Minerva Punjab (Loan)
+Minerva Punjab (loan)

 On 1 January 2017, Minerva signed Bodo on loan from Chennaiyin FC for 2016-17 I-League season.
 On 21 January 2017, Bodo made his league debut, coming-on as 46th-minute substitute for Kamalpreet Singh in an away match against Shillong Lajong at the Jawaharlal Nehru Stadium, Shillong.
-He made his first start for the club against Mumbai FC at the Guru Nanak Stadium in Ludhiana where he also scored for the club and become the Youngest player to ever score in I-League.
+He made his first start for the club against Mumbai FC at the Guru Nanak Stadium in Ludhiana on 4 February 2017, where he also scored for the club in their 2–1 win and become the youngest player to ever score in the I-League.